outpace/config/README.md

 As shown above, a custom data reader has been provided to allow for pulling in String values from the environment.
 If the environment does not have that entry, the var will use its default value or remain unbound.

-Configuration is provided to an application in one of two ways:
+The configuration EDN map is provided to an application in one of two ways:

 1. A `config.edn` file in the current working directory.
 2. A `config.edn` java system property (e.g., a command line arg `-Dconfig.edn=...`).
 The value can be any string consumable by [`clojure.java.io/reader`](http://clojure.github.io/clojure/clojure.java.io-api.html#clojure.java.io/reader).